DoplrCoin/website/_posts/2013-12-28-introducing-hyde.md

 ### Built on Poole

-Poole es Jekyll Butler, que sirve como una base sólida y efectiva para los temas de Jekyll por [@mdo] (https://twitter.com/mdo).
-Poole, y cada tema construido en él (como Hyde aquí) incluye lo siguiente:
+Poole is the Jekyll Butler, serving as an upstanding and effective foundation for Jekyll themes by [@mdo](https://twitter.com/mdo).
+Poole, and every theme built on it (like Hyde here) includes the following:

-* Configuración completa de Jekyll incluida (diseños, configuración, [404] (/ 404), [RSS feed] (/ atom.xml), publicaciones y [página de ejemplo] (/ sobre))
+* Complete Jekyll setup included (layouts, config, [404](/404), [RSS feed](/atom.xml), posts, and [example page](/about))
-* Diseño y desarrollo amigable para dispositivos móviles
+* Mobile friendly design and development
-* Tamaño de componentes y texto fácilmente escalable con unidades `rem` en CSS
+* Easily scalable text and component sizing with `rem` units in the CSS
-* Soporte para una amplia gama de elementos HTML
+* Support for a wide gamut of HTML elements
-* Publicaciones relacionadas (basadas en el tiempo, porque Jekyll) debajo de cada publicación
+* Related posts (time-based, because Jekyll) below each post
-* Resaltado de sintaxis, cortesía de Pygments (el resaltador de código de código basado en Python)
+* Syntax highlighting, courtesy Pygments (the Python-based code snippet highlighter)

 ### Hyde features